Jacopopiazza/CodeKataBattle/README.md

 The project aims to simulate the entire process of developing a complex application.
 It consisted of four phases:

-* RASD (Requirements Analysis and Specification Document): This document should outline the detailed requirements and specifications of the application.
-It should include information about the intended users, system functionalities, constraints, and any other relevant details necessary for understanding the project scope.
+* RASD (Requirements Analysis and Specification Document): This document outlines the detailed requirements and specifications of the application.
+It includes information about the intended users, system functionalities, constraints, and any other relevant details necessary for understanding the project scope.

-* DD (Design Document): In this phase, the design of the application architecture, user interface, and database schema should be detailed.
-It should provide a blueprint for how the requirements outlined in the RASD will be implemented.
+* DD (Design Document): In this phase, the design of the application architecture, user interface, and database schema are detailed.
+It provides a blueprint for how the requirements outlined in the RASD will be implemented.

 * ITD (Implementation and Testing Document): Here, the actual implementation of the application takes place based on the designs from the DD phase.
-Additionally, thorough testing procedures should be outlined to ensure the application functions as intended and meets the specified requirements.
+Additionally, thorough testing procedures are outlined to ensure the application functions as intended and meets the specified requirements.

-* ATD (Acceptance Testing Document): This document should detail the acceptance criteria and procedures for verifying that the completed application meets the expectations of the stakeholders.
-It should include steps for conducting user acceptance testing and any necessary adjustments or fixes based on the test results.
+* ATD (Acceptance Testing Document): This document details the acceptance criteria and procedures for verifying that the completed application meets the expectations of the stakeholders.
+It includes steps for conducting user acceptance testing and any necessary adjustments or fixes based on the test results.

 ## Implementation